Synthetic Data Reveals Generalization Gaps in Correlated Multiple Instance Learning

 \section{Introduction}

-Deep neural networks pre-trained on large natural image datasets like ImageNet \citep{deng2009imagenet} have become a cornerstone of modern computer vision.
-These models are often adapted to medical imaging tasks via transfer learning, typically by fine-tuning on similar resolution 2D medical images \citep{mei2022radimagenet}.
-However, many medical imaging tasks involve data with different resolution or dimensionality \citep{quellec2017multiple}.
+Many prediction tasks in medical imaging involve visual data with varying cardinality, resolution, or dimensionality.
 For example, inputs may consist of high-resolution 2D images (e.g., histopathology images) or 3D image volumes (e.g., CT or MRI scans).
-In these scenarios, a common approach is to divide each image into smaller 2D patches or slices known as \emph{instances}, obtain per-instance representations, and then aggregate scores or representations across instances to make a whole-image prediction~\citep{ilse2018attention,han2020accurate,shao2021transmil,harvey2023probabilistic}.
-Building predictors that aggregate one coherent prediction from many instance representations is known as \emph{multiple instance learning} (MIL) \citep{dietterich1997solving,maron1997framework}.
+In these scenarios, a common approach is to divide each image into smaller 2D patches or slices known as \emph{instances}, obtain per-instance representations, and then aggregate scores or representations across instances to make one prediction for the whole image~\citep{ilse2018attention,han2020accurate,shao2021transmil,harvey2023probabilistic}.
+Building predictors that aggregate one coherent prediction from many instance representations is known as \emph{multiple instance learning} (MIL)~\citep{quellec2017multiple,dietterich1997solving,maron1997framework}.
+MIL offers a practical framework for handling weakly labeled data.

-Although MIL offers a practical framework for handling weakly labeled data, conventional MIL approaches broadly treat instances individually and separately.
-This assumption ignores the spatial and contextual relationships between adjacent patches or slices -- relationships that can be critical for accurate prediction in medical applications.
-To address this problem, recent work has proposed \emph{correlated MIL} \citep{shao2021transmil} to model dependencies between instances.
-Assessing the capabilities and limits of such methods remains an open question.
+Conventional MIL approaches broadly treat instances separately and independently.
+This assumption ignores the spatial and contextual relationships between adjacent patches or slices.
+Accounting for these relationships can be critical for accurate prediction in medical applications.
+To address this problem, recent work has proposed \emph{correlated MIL}~\citep{shao2021transmil} to model dependencies between instances.
+Others have built upon this direction~\citep{castro2024sm}.
+Assessing the capabilities and limits of such methods remains an open problem.

-In this work, we take a probabilistic approach to better understand the importance of spatial and contextual relationships between adjacent instances.
+In this work, we take a synthetic data approach to better understand the importance of spatial and contextual relationships between adjacent instances in multiple instance learning.
 Our contributions are: